SPKB24/Simple-Recipe/README.md

 ### Second Milestone (Sun Apr 16)
 Which portion of the work will be completed (and committed to Github) by this day?
 - UI work
-- -Basically our goal is to finish up the UI and make it look pretty.
-Along with this, we hope to finish up any other remaining tasks.
+- - Basically our goal is to finish up the UI and make it look pretty.
+Alongside with this, we hope to finish up any other remaining tasks.

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
 -